z390development/z390/doc/user_guide/zCICS/zcics_app_prog_guide.md

 > [!NOTE]
 > ENDFILE can occur when a READPREV attempts to read past
 > the beginning of the file.

-#### Errors

-* BAD PARM
-* BOTH FILE AND DATASET ARE SPECIFIED
-* BOTH INTO AND SET ARE SPECIFIED
-* BOTH LENGTH AND FLENGTH ARE SPECIFIED
-* BOTH RBA AND XRBA ARE SPECIFIED
-* BOTH RRN AND (X)RBA ARE SPECIFIED
-* FILE OR DATASET MUST BE SPECIFIED
-* INTO OR SET MUST BE SPECIFIED
-* INVALID FILE OR DATASET
-* RIDFLD IS MANDATORY
-* THIS TYPE OF INTO REQUIRES LENGTH/FLENGTH

 ### ENDBR